 Are System Interrupts bad?

-No. They are safety measures that are invoked in extreme scenarios, thus preventing any excessive usage of resources.
+No. They are safety measures invoked in extreme scenarios, thus preventing excessive resource use.
 They are also invoked for general purposes, e.g., keystrokes, to read the data without missing anything.
 The baseline is that System Interrupts happen all the time, and it’s a good thing.

-While System interrupts don’t last for long, but if the hardware or associated driver starts misbehaving, and does not respond as expected, then the whole process gets into the loop causing high CPU usage—the only way to resolve this reinstalling the driver or replacing the hardware.
+System interrupts process normally uses 1–2% CPU.
+A sustained usage of, say, 5% indicates a problem.
+While System interrupts don’t last long, if the hardware or its associated driver starts misbehaving and does not respond as expected, the whole process enters a loop, causing high CPU usage—the only way to resolve this is to reinstall the driver or replace the hardware.

 Read: What is Hardware Interrupts in Windows?